-These are some of the snacks I bring for the kids (or buy there) on vacation:
+These are some of the snacks I bring for the kids (or buy there) so we can eat healthy on vacation:

-For some reason, many people (me included in the past) feel like vacation is a time to completely disregard normal eating habits and budget constraints and spend enormous amounts of money eating processed foods at overpriced restaurants.
+For some reason, many people (me included in the past) feel like vacation is a time to completely disregard normal eating habits and budget constraints.
+For too long we spent enormous amounts of money eating processed foods at overpriced restaurants.

 Pre-making food helps a lot with this, since I don’t want to have food leftover that goes to waste.
 I also realized that much of the reason I like to eat out on vacation is that I want a break from cooking, so pre-making food helps with this as well.
 Most of all though, I just don’t think of vacation as a time to eat junk and mentally plan ahead of time to eat as we do normally (with occasional healthy treats).

-4. Still Skip the Sugar (or Limit to One Day)
+4. Skip the Sugar (or Limit to One a Day)

-Though I think rules are important, it’s also important to know how to break or bend them without completely falling of track.
-If you are going to have a treat after a long day of sight seeing or laying on the beach, make an event out of it!
+Though I think rules are important, it’s also important to know how to break or bend them without completely falling off track!
+If you are going to have a treat after a long day of sightseeing or laying on the beach, make an event out of it!
 Maybe it’s at the end of your trip or even in the middle, but pick one day where you plan on eating a special treat.
-Just don’t make it a breakfast, lunch and dinner occasional the whole time and you’ll be ok!
+Just don’t make it a regular breakfast, lunch, and dinner event the whole vacation and you’ll be OK!

-I’ve also found that especially in summer months, I prefer a fresh smoothie (that may or may not also include Rum) to any type of processed dessert anyway, but if our family does go out for a special treat, we limit it to one meal.
+I’ve also found that especially in summer months, I prefer a fresh smoothie (that may or may not also include rum) to any type of processed dessert anyway.
+If our family does go out for a special treat, we limit it to one meal.

 5. Have a Picnic